-How To Communicate Better: 11 Communication Skills And Techniques That Work
+How To Communicate Better: 11 Communication Techniques That Work

 Without our ability to communicate, we would likely be unrecognizable as a species.
 In addition to being vital for survival, visual communication through writing, symbols, and mass media is a trademark characteristic of modern civilization.
 But for most of us, communication is so ever-present that we may only notice it when something goes wrong.

-An argument with a loved one, for example, may result in a meta-conversation about a communication breakdown, while a misunderstanding at work can highlight the need for clearer written communication.
+An argument with a loved one, for example, may result in a meta-conversation about a communication breakdown, while a misunderstanding at work can highlight the need for clearer written communication between colleagues and supervisors.
 In both personal and professional contexts, it is essential to understand how to communicate in ways that facilitate productive, respectful conversation.

 Here, we’ll explore several ways to improve your communication skills by learning how to connect with others and articulate your thoughts clearly and effectively.
 With empathy, mindfulness, and self-awareness, you can build strong relationships and diverse social networks while contributing to a friendly, cohesive community.